ibm-cloud-docs/Cloudant/tutorials/use-dashboard.md

     ```
     {: codeblock}

-3. Repeat steps 1 and 2 to add the remaining four documents to the database.<br>
+3. Repeat steps 1 and 2 to add the remaining four documents to the database.
   Use the following sample text for document 2:

     ```json